DSpace-Labs/DSpace-Docker-Images/documentation/tutorialSetup.md

 - [Docker Install](https://docs.docker.com/install/)

 ### GitHub for windows
-In GitHub for Windows, you can set your default shell to "Git Bash".
-[Screenshot: git-bash options](git-bash.png)
+In GitHub for Windows, you can set your default shell to "Git Bash".  ([Screenshot: git-bash options](git-bash.png))

 ### Shell Variations
 If you are running Docker from Windows, some actions will vary based on the shell that you are using.
+Notes about these variations are described below.

 ## Running a Docker Image